Berkeley-gov/Pokedex/README.md

 Project URL: https://berkeley-gov.github.io/Pokedex/

 ## Introduction
 This project is based on one of my favorite childhood animated show, Pokémon.
-It is part of my software engineering portfolio projects, and demonstrates my ability to use multiple front-end technologies to build a simple one-page web application.
+It is part of my software engineering portfolio and it demonstrates my ability to use multiple front-end technologies to build a simple one-page web application.

 ### Summary
 The Pokedex application uses the Poke API, a modern RESTful API linked to an extensive database detailing everything about the Pokémon main game series.